Have you ever wondered how BARB measures television viewing for the whole of the UK?

 These three videos explain how we do what we do, including how the BARB panel works and how we retrieve our data.
 There is also information below if you would like to read further details.

 Since 1981, we at the Broadcasters’ Audience Research Board (BARB) have been delivering the official viewing figures for UK television audiences.
 We commission research companies Ipsos MORI, Kantar Media and RSMB to collect data that represent the viewing behaviour of the UK’s 26 million TV households.

-BARB viewing data give broadcasters, advertisers and other interested parties a minute by minute breakdown of viewing at regional and national levels.
-This information is vital in assessing how programmes, channels or advertising campaigns have performed and provides the basis for airtime advertising trading.
+BARB viewing data offer clients, such as broadcasters and advertisers, a minute by minute breakdown of viewing at regional and national levels.
+This information is vital for assessing how programmes, channels or advertising campaigns have performed and provides the basis for airtime advertising trading.

 In order to estimate viewing patterns across all TV households, a carefully selected panel of private homes is recruited.
 The Establishment Survey is carried out continuously by Ipsos MORI in order to track changes in UK household characteristics.
 From this we can ascertain the types of households we need on our panel to make sure it is representative of the whole of the UK.
 We then recruit households to be on the panel that suit the necessary demographics, TV platforms and geography, as well as other variables.
 The BARB panel consists of 5100 households, which each represent about 5000 other households across the UK.

 Once a household has been recruited to the BARB panel, Kantar Media fits every TV set in the home with a meter.
 Software meters are also installed on laptop and desktop computers, and tablets.
 In order for the meter to know who is watching, each member of the household over the age of four is assigned a button on a special remote control.
 If they enter a room while the television is on they must press their designated button to register their presence and press it again when they leave to show they are no longer watching.